Nonprofit Leadership Development

-In 2002, the Korean American Community Foundation was established with the goal of mobilizing the Korean American community to embrace a culture of giving and to use the funds raised to support nonprofit organizations serving under-resourced Korean individuals and families.
+In 2002, the Korean American Community Foundation was established with the mission of mobilizing the Korean American community to embrace a culture of giving and to use the funds raised to support nonprofit organizations serving under-resourced Korean individuals and families.
 Additionally, the founders sought to build a bridge of understanding between Korean Americans and their neighboring communities.

-Timeline: The externship begins after two months of training and shadowing at CRE, with a midway training month between externship sessions.
+Timeline: The externship begins after two months of training and shadowing at KACF, with a midway training month between externship sessions.
 In the final month, the Fellow will prepare final reports and close out the Program.

 - Develop a project workplan and identify outcomes for the engagement with the organization